 Most volunteers start with one weekly program.
 (Roughly 1-2 hours per week)

 The Director of Volunteer Services will have you read, record, and submit material they have prepared for you.
 You will be expected to follow their directions carefully in order to submit your audio audition over the internet.
 The volunteer coordinator will review the audition and get back to you when a program opening is available.
+As of March of 2020, all auditions have been virtual.
+Applicants can begin their audition any time after they submit their application.

 Program assignments take into account a volunteer’s regular availability, and programming needs.